glitch64/chatroom-apps/README.md

 ![image](https://github.com/glitch64/chatroom-apps/assets/6064068/93cc3008-7936-4a2f-bc56-48b18a427a5a)

 To exit the current room and return to the main page, visitors click the exit button and are returned to the select room page.
-Note:  Currently chatroom-apps does not retaine chat history.  next update will include MySQL database storage of text history.
+Note:  Currently chatroom-apps does not retain a chat history.  next update will include MySQL database storage of text history.

 Installation: